Out of Time (album): Time Side

-"Losing My Religion"

 "Losing My Religion" emerged from an initial idea by Buck.
 He experimented with a mandolin while drinking beer and watching a baseball game, recording the result on a boom box.
 During rehearsals, the band worked on this initial idea, with Berry initially playing bass before switching to drums.
 The song developed into a full band arrangement, with Buck on mandolin and electric octave guitar, Mills on bass and keyboard strings, Berry on drums and percussion, and Holsapple on acoustic guitar.
 The strings, arranged by Bingham and Mills, were performed by members of the Atlanta Symphony Orchestra at Soundscape Studios in Atlanta, Georgia, in October 1990.

 Despite its title, the song does not reference religion in a literal sense.
 According to Stipe, the phrase "losing my religion" is a Southern expression meaning to be at the end of one's patience or composure.
 Stipe described the song as secular and categorized it as an "obsession song".
 The origins of the phrase were initially met with skepticism by Buck, who considered it potentially a fabrication.
 However, a subsequent encounter in New Orleans with an elderly woman who recognized the expression from her youth confirmed the term's authenticity.
 The song has also been misinterpreted as autobiographical, particularly due to the lyric "that's me in the spotlight".
 Stipe denied this interpretation, indicating that the line was not intended to reflect personal experience.
 He later suggested that the song could be read as a commentary on broader social conditions, identifying it as an extension of the themes explored in the earlier R.E.M. track "World Leader Pretend".
 Stipe stated that his intent in writing "Losing My Religion" was to emulate the emotional tone and structure of the Police's "Every Breath You Take".
 The result, according to Stipe, achieved that goal to a satisfactory degree.